-The Sheffield College has around 20,000 students in total, 500 of which are on university level courses.
-Higher education at the Sheffield College operates across 2 sites; Hillsborough and Sheffield City.
+The Sheffield College has around 20,000 students in total, 600 of which are on university level courses.
+Higher Education at the Sheffield College operates across 2 campuses; City and Hillsborough.
 Higher Education is based within departments in order to give you access to specialist facilities.
-Each course has a designated HE Curriculum Leader, who is responsible for the day to day running of the course, and is your first point of contact.
+Each course has a designated HE Curriculum Leader, who is responsible for the day to day running of your course, and is your first point of contact.